adamsilver/fdpb/01-a-registration-form.md

 *(Note: in older versions of Internet Explorer, if you have multiple `<button type="submit">`s, the form will submit the value of all the buttons to the server regardless of which was clicked[^].
 What you want is to know which button was clicked so that you can determine the right course of action to take.)*

-Other buttons are injected into the interface to enhance the experience with Javascript - much like we did with the password reveal component discussed earlier.
+Other buttons are injected into the interface to enhance the experience with Javascript—much like we did with the password reveal component discussed earlier.
 That was also a `<button>` but it's type was set to `button` (not `submit`).

 In both cases, the first thing to know about buttons is that they aren't links.
 Links are typically underlined (by user agent styles) or specially positioned (in a navigation bar) so that they are visually identifiable amongst regular text.
 When hovering a link, the cursor will change to a hand.
 This is because, unlike buttons, links have weak perceived affordance[^].